Ultrametric spaces of branches on arborescent singularities: Perspectives on non-arborescent singularities

 \section{Perspectives on non-arborescent singularities}

-In this section we give two examples, showing that for singularities which are not necessarily arborescent, $U^L$ may not be an ultrametric or even a metric on the set of branches distinct from $L$.
+In this section we give two examples, showing that for singularities which are not necessarily arborescent, $U_L$ is not necessarily an ultrametric or even a metric on the set of branches distinct from $L$.
 Then we state some open problems related with this phenomenon.